undefx/vecpy/README.md

 VecPy
 =====

 VecPy builds native libraries from arbitrary kernel functions written in Python.
 Native libraries leverage multi-threading and SIMD instructions on modern x86 processors to execute the kernel as efficiently as possible.
-Multiple language bindings allow the vectorized kernel to be called from Python, C++, and Java ‐ all from a single, shared library.
+Multiple language bindings allow the vectorized kernel to be called from Python, C++, and Java - all from a single, shared library.

 Hello, world!
 =====
 One of the primary design goals of VecPy is *simplicity*.
 In just a few lines of code, VecPy translates and compiles a Python function into an efficient, data-parallel native library.
-The generated libary can then be loaded as a Python module, allowing the optimzed function to be used as a drop-in replacement for the original Python function.
+The generated library can then be loaded as a Python module, allowing the optimized function to be used as a drop-in replacement for the original Python function.
 The following program illustrates how simple it can be to use VecPy to significantly improve Python program performance.
 ```python
 #Import VecPy and other modules
 from parser import Parser